violetavivi/violetavivi.github.io/_portfolio/TimeSeriesInteractionMatrices.md

     title: " "
 ---

-# MONET: Matrices Of species interactioNs Estimated from Time-series
+## Matrices Of species interactioNs Estimated from Time-series

 I am thrilled to announce an upcoming project that aims to bridge a major gap in ecological network analysis: a comprehensive, publicly hosted database of inferred interaction matrices.